morinted/blog/_posts/2018-05-14-using-plover-vlc-and-vscode-for-transcription.md

 ### Controlling playback

-The setup for VLC was as follows:
+The setup for [VLC](https://www.videolan.org) was as follows:

-1. In VLC settings, click "Enable HTTP Interface" and set a password.
+1. In VLC settings, click **Enable HTTP Interface** and set a password.
-1. Open Plover 4.x, go to the Plugins Manager, find and install VLC Commands, then restart Plover.
+1. Open Plover 4.x, go to the **Plugins Manager**, find and install **plover-vlc-commands**, then restart Plover.
-1. Create a `vlc.json` following the example in the plugin documentation, changing "password" to the password I just set.
-You have to put this file next to your plover.cfg
+1. Create a `vlc.json` following the example in the plugin documentation, changing "password" to the password you just set.
+You have to put this file next to your `plover.cfg`
-1. Restart Plover one last time and you should be all set up to control VLC whenever it's running.
+1. Restart Plover one last time and you should be all set up to control VLC whenever it's running!

 Here are the strokes that I created for playing and skipping:

 - `KPH-FPG`: `{PLOVER:VLC_seek:-4s}`

     This skips the file back 4 seconds.
-Rather than pausing when I fall behind, I find it much better to just skip back.
-This keeps the momentum up and lets you review your work as you'll inevitably sometimes back up a little too far.
+Rather than pausing when falling behind, it's much better to just skip back.
+This keeps the momentum up and lets you review your work as you go.
 - `KPH*FPG`: `{PLOVER:VLC_toggle_pause}`

-    I *try* not to pause, but when someone calls or I have to take an hourly break to walk around, you do need to pause and then resume when you come back.
+    I *try* not to pause, but when someone calls or I have to take an hourly break to walk around, I do need to pause and then resume when I come back.
 This command takes care of that.

 *On foot pedals:* I do not use a foot pedal, nor do I think one is necessary for transcribing when you are using a steno machine.
-Strokes are so readily available at any given time that I don't think having a separate device and limb to handle backing up is necessary.
-Plus, if you use strokes, you can create more and more creative uses and vary up functions more easily.
+Strokes are so readily available at any given time that I don't think having a separate device and limb to handle skipping backwards is necessary.
+Plus, if you use steno, you can come up with new strokes uses and vary up functions without removing your old ones.
 Foot pedals tend to just have a single action and that's a pretty big disadvantage.

 ### Timestamps and Speaker Strokes

-You could have a dedicated stroke to paste a timestamp, but as the podcast I was transcribing didn't have any particular need for timestamps of a regular interval, I just placed one on every speaker change.
+You could have a dedicated stroke to paste a timestamp, but as the podcast I was transcribing didn't have any particular need for timestamps at a regular interval, I just placed one on every speaker change.
 For that reason, it was super convenient to integrate the speaker and the timestamp in the same stroke.
 Here's what I used for my two-speaker setup:

 - `STPHAO`: `{^\n\n[^}{:VLC_timestamp}{^]}SPEAKER 1:{-|}`
 - `EUFPLT`: `{^\n\n[^}{:VLC_timestamp}{^]}SPEAKER 2:{-|}`

 Of course, real names were included instead of just placeholders.
 I found the bank-style speaker outlines (top row plus vowels for either side) worked really well for me.
 I visualized one speaker to my left and one to my right and it made it really trivial to just insert the appropriate speaker stroke whenever the voice changed.
-The speaker strokes also automatically insert the paragraph breaks, so I never actually had to insert a line break manual, which I found pretty satisfying.
+The speaker strokes also automatically insert the paragraph breaks, so I never actually had to insert a line break manually, which was satisfying.

 Finally, the Plover dictionary comes with a stroke…